-Note 8: Pension and Deferred Compensation Plans
+Note 7.
+Pension and Deferred Compensation Plans

 The Board has a defined contribution pension plan for substantially all full-time employees that meets the requirements of Section 401(a) of the Internal Revenue Code and is administered by Union Bank & Trust.
 Employees may contribute up to 20% of their compensation each pay period.
 The Board may elect to make discretionary contributions.
+Employees become immediately vested in their contributions and vest in any employer contributions ratably over a four year period.
 Forfeitures are distributed to participants in proportion of their compensation to total compensation.
-For the years ended December 31, 2022 and 2021, the Board made matching contributions of 5% and 3%, respectively, of qualifying wages.
+For the years ended December 31, 2023 and 2022, the Board made matching contributions of 5% of qualifying wages.
 In addition, the Board has a deferred compensation plan that meets the requirements of Section 457(b) of the Internal Revenue Code administered by Union Bank & Trust.
 Employees may contribute up to 20% of their compensation each pay period.
 The Board may elect to make discretionary contributions.
-For the years ended December 31, 2022 and 2021, the Board made matching contributions of 5% and 3%, respectively, of qualifying wages.
-Total employer contributions to both plans were \$16,033 and \$3,878 for the years ended December 31, 2022 and 2021, respectively.
+Employees are immediately vested in their account balance.
+For the years ended December 31, 2023 and 2022, the Board made matching contributions of 5% of qualifying wages.
+Total employer contributions to both plans were \$92,743 and \$53,879 for the years ended December 31, 2023 and 2022, respectively.
+No forfeitures were used to reduce the Board's contributions in either 2023 or 2022.
 The Board evaluated both plans as potential fiduciary activities in accordance with the provisions of GASB Statement No. 84, Fiduciary Activities, and deemed the applicable criterion were not met for the plans to be reported as fiduciary funds within the Board's financial statements.